 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>billso.com - Latest Comments in Starbucks signs with AT&amp;#038;T</title><link>http://billso.disqus.com/</link><description>Mobile technology, information security, and more</description><language>en</language><lastBuildDate>Sat, 26 Apr 2008 14:17:44 -0000</lastBuildDate><item><title>Re: Starbucks signs with AT&amp;#038;T</title><link>http://billso.com/2008/02/11/att-starbucks/#comment-4623142</link><description>According to &lt;a href="http://www.engadget.com/2008/04/25/atandt-and-starbucks-begin-wifi-rollout/" rel="nofollow"&gt;Engadget&lt;/a&gt; and &lt;a href="http://biz.yahoo.com/prnews/080425/aqf008.html?.v=52" rel="nofollow"&gt;this press release&lt;/a&gt;, the rollout starts 1 May 2008.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">billso</dc:creator><pubDate>Sat, 26 Apr 2008 14:17:44 -0000</pubDate></item><item><title>Re: Starbucks signs with AT&amp;#038;T</title><link>http://billso.com/2008/02/11/att-starbucks/#comment-4623141</link><description>Glenn Fleishman of TidBITS has posted an excellent &lt;a href="http://db.tidbits.com/article/9458" rel="nofollow"&gt;article&lt;/a&gt; that supports my customer lock-in hypothesis. &lt;br&gt;&lt;br&gt;Fleishman also notes that iPhone users will need WiFi's speed when downloading movies and TV shows to their phones.
-GSM, the mobile phone technology that is used by AT&amp;T; and the iPhone, is too slow.&lt;br&gt;&lt;br&gt;Glenn estimates that a 2 hour movie would download in about 9 minutes on a fast WiFi connection, compared to an hour or more with AT&amp;T;'s fastest GSM connection. &lt;br&gt;&lt;br&gt;He also has some nice information about AT&amp;T;'s pricing model for WiFi customers. &lt;br&gt;&lt;br&gt;Glenn claims that the Starbucks sandwich ovens are being removed to accommodate more coffee-making equipment behind each counter.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">billso</dc:creator><pubDate>Wed, 13 Feb 2008 20:18:27 -0000</pubDate></item><item><title>Re: Starbucks signs with AT&amp;#038;T</title><link>http://billso.com/2008/02/11/att-starbucks/#comment-4623140</link><description>According to &lt;a href="http://www.engadget.com/2008/02/12/t-mobile-hotspot-users-will-get-five-years-of-starbucks-wifi-acc/" rel="nofollow"&gt;Engadget&lt;/a&gt;, T-Mobile users will get FIVE years of free roaming at Starbucks after the AT&amp;T; switchover.
-See the T-Mobile &lt;a href="http://www.t-mobile.com/company/PressReleases_Article.aspx?assetName=Prs_Prs_20070213&amp;amp;title=Statement%20regarding%20T-Mobile%20Hotspot%20and%20Starbucks" rel="nofollow"&gt;press release&lt;/a&gt; for the official announcement.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">billso</dc:creator><pubDate>Tue, 12 Feb 2008 20:39:21 -0000</pubDate></item></channel></rss>
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>billso.com - Latest Comments in Starbucks signs with AT&amp;amp;T</title><link>http://billso.disqus.com/</link><description>Mobile technology, information security, and more</description><atom:link href="https://billso.disqus.com/starbucks_signs_with_at038t/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Sat, 26 Apr 2008 14:17:44 -0000</lastBuildDate><item><title>Re: Starbucks signs with AT&amp;amp;T</title><link>http://billso.com/2008/02/11/att-starbucks/#comment-4623142</link><description>&lt;p&gt;According to &lt;a href="http://www.engadget.com/2008/04/25/atandt-and-starbucks-begin-wifi-rollout/" rel="nofollow noopener" target="_blank" title="http://www.engadget.com/2008/04/25/atandt-and-starbucks-begin-wifi-rollout/"&gt;Engadget&lt;/a&gt; and &lt;a href="http://biz.yahoo.com/prnews/080425/aqf008.html?.v=52" rel="nofollow noopener" target="_blank" title="http://biz.yahoo.com/prnews/080425/aqf008.html?.v=52"&gt;this press release&lt;/a&gt;, the rollout starts 1 May 2008.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">billso</dc:creator><pubDate>Sat, 26 Apr 2008 14:17:44 -0000</pubDate></item><item><title>Re: Starbucks signs with AT&amp;amp;T</title><link>http://billso.com/2008/02/11/att-starbucks/#comment-4623141</link><description>&lt;p&gt;Glenn Fleishman of TidBITS has posted an excellent &lt;a href="http://db.tidbits.com/article/9458" rel="nofollow noopener" target="_blank" title="http://db.tidbits.com/article/9458"&gt;article&lt;/a&gt; that supports my customer lock-in hypothesis.&lt;/p&gt;&lt;p&gt;Fleishman also notes that iPhone users will need WiFi's speed when downloading movies and TV shows to their phones.
+GSM, the mobile phone technology that is used by AT&amp;amp;T; and the iPhone, is too slow.&lt;/p&gt;&lt;p&gt;Glenn estimates that a 2 hour movie would download in about 9 minutes on a fast WiFi connection, compared to an hour or more with AT&amp;amp;T;'s fastest GSM connection.&lt;/p&gt;&lt;p&gt;He also has some nice information about AT&amp;amp;T;'s pricing model for WiFi customers.&lt;/p&gt;&lt;p&gt;Glenn claims that the Starbucks sandwich ovens are being removed to accommodate more coffee-making equipment behind each counter.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">billso</dc:creator><pubDate>Wed, 13 Feb 2008 20:18:27 -0000</pubDate></item><item><title>Re: Starbucks signs with AT&amp;amp;T</title><link>http://billso.com/2008/02/11/att-starbucks/#comment-4623140</link><description>&lt;p&gt;According to &lt;a href="http://www.engadget.com/2008/02/12/t-mobile-hotspot-users-will-get-five-years-of-starbucks-wifi-acc/" rel="nofollow noopener" target="_blank" title="http://www.engadget.com/2008/02/12/t-mobile-hotspot-users-will-get-five-years-of-starbucks-wifi-acc/"&gt;Engadget&lt;/a&gt;, T-Mobile users will get FIVE years of free roaming at Starbucks after the AT&amp;amp;T; switchover.
+See the T-Mobile &lt;a href="http://www.t-mobile.com/company/PressReleases_Article.aspx?assetName=Prs_Prs_20070213&amp;amp;title=Statement%20regarding%20T-Mobile%20Hotspot%20and%20Starbucks" rel="nofollow noopener" target="_blank" title="http://www.t-mobile.com/company/PressReleases_Article.aspx?assetName=Prs_Prs_20070213&amp;amp;title=Statement%20regarding%20T-Mobile%20Hotspot%20and%20Starbucks"&gt;press release&lt;/a&gt; for the official announcement.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">billso</dc:creator><pubDate>Tue, 12 Feb 2008 20:39:21 -0000</pubDate></item></channel></rss>